Prohibition in the United States: Alcohol production

 The Volstead Act specifically allowed individual farmers to make certain wines "on the legal fiction that it was a non-intoxicating fruit-juice for home consumption", and many did so.
 Enterprising grape farmers produced liquid and semi-solid grape concentrates, often called "wine bricks" or "wine blocks".
 This demand led California grape growers to increase their land under cultivation by about 700% during the first five years of Prohibition.
 The grape concentrate was sold with a "warning": "After dissolving the brick in a gallon of water, do not place the liquid in a jug away in the cupboard for twenty days, because then it will turn into wine".

 The Volstead Act allowed the sale of sacramental wine to priests and ministers and allowed rabbis to approve sales of kosher wine to individuals for Sabbath and holiday use at home.
 Among Jews, four rabbinical groups were approved, which led to some competition for membership, since the supervision of sacramental licenses could be used to secure donations to support a religious institution.
-There were known abuses in this system, with impostors or unauthorized agents using loopholes to purchase wine.
+There were known abuses in this system, with people pretending to be rabbis to obtain more wine.
+With these people faking to rabbis they lied about the amount of people attending their congregations, which made it so they could get more alcohol.
+And with more alcohol out there led to these people selling it illegally.

 Prohibition had a notable effect on the alcohol brewing industry in the United States.
 Wine historians note that Prohibition destroyed what was a fledgling wine industry in the United States.
 Productive, wine-quality grapevines were replaced by lower-quality vines that grew thicker-skinned grapes, which could be more easily transported.
 Much of the institutional knowledge was also lost as winemakers either emigrated to other wine-producing countries or left the business altogether.
 Distilled spirits became more popular during Prohibition.
 Because their alcohol content was higher than that of fermented wine and beer, spirits were often diluted with non-alcoholic drinks.